vdo89/iam-demo-aks-cnpg-keycloak-midpoint/README.md

   - Repository connection settings are injected at runtime via the `MP_SET_midpoint_repository_*` environment variables in the deployment so the GitOps config can stay credential-free.
 Update both the manifest and GitHub secrets when changing the database hostname, username or password.
+  - An init container now runs `midpoint.sh init-native` and `ninja.sh run-sql` before the main pod starts so the PostgreSQL schema is present even on fresh clusters.
+The commands are idempotent and skip creation when the schema already exists.
   - An init container now copies the default `/opt/midpoint/var` contents from the image into the writable volume used for `midpoint.home`.
 This preserves the bundled keystore and directory structure so the server can start cleanly even when the pod is rescheduled onto a fresh node.